How to disable Internet auto disconnect

 Unfortunately, many ISP's will not or cannot disable this feature.
 One method of keeping an active connection is to use a program or script to keep your Internet connection active.
 An simple example would be to use an e-mail program to check your mail every 10-15 minutes.
 This is not recommended and may violate your ISP's Terms of Service.
 However, this will keep your Internet connection up.

-Other software or operating system being used with auto disconnect feature.
+Other software or operating system with auto disconnect feature

 If your operating system is not listed here, consult your documentation for how to disable its auto-disconnect feature.